ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 }
 ```

-where we can see that we've replaced `install(Routing)` with the `routing` function.
+We can see that we've replaced `install(Routing)` with the `routing` function.

 ## Verbs as functions

-Similar to how `routing` simplifies usage of the Routing Feature, Ktor provides a series of functions that make route definitions much easier and more concise.
+Similar to how `routing` simplifies usage of the Routing Feature, Ktor provides a series of functions that make defining route handlers much easier and more concise.
-The previous code could be expressed as:
+The previous code can be expressed as:

 ```kotlin
 install(Routing) {